gregoryhammond/audacity-3.0.2-no-telemetry/README.md

 ## Why this fork?

-Audacity is [considering including telemetry](https://github.com/audacity/audacity/pull/835).
+Audacity [considered including telemetry](https://github.com/audacity/audacity/pull/835) and a [major privacy policy change](https://github.com/audacity/audacity/issues/1213) ([with clarification](https://github.com/audacity/audacity/discussions/1225)).
 Why?
 Because they can (yes, really, they don't have a good reason to include tracking their user base).
-This fork is to ensure there is a copy of the code available before the telemetry is included.
+This fork is to ensure there is a copy of the code available before these changes are made.

-Audacity has said that telemetry will be disabled by default, but after not saying that in the first place you can't really trust them.
+Audacity has gone back on what they said they were first going to do, but now they almost can't be trusted with making changes which will benefit the community as a whole.
+This fork is here so you can see the changes before all of that is added.

 ## About Audacity